Gheorghe Petrescu

-Gheorghe Petrescu (born 28 February 1919) was a Romanian football defender.
+Gheorghe Petrescu (28 February 1919 – 26 May 1983) was a Romanian football defender.
 He played 23 from a total of 24 matches of the 1940–41 season, in which Unirea Tricolor won the championship.

 International career

 Gheorghe Petrescu played two games for Romania, making his debut under coach Iuliu Baratky at the 1948 Balkan Cup in a 3–2 victory against Bulgaria.
 His second game was also at the 1948 Balkan Cup, playing in a 2–1 victory against Czechoslovakia.